bashaus/jest-ado-reporter/README.md

 Type of `boolean`.

-By default, the console will only output the required logging commands when running in Azure DevOps.
-You can debug this locally by setting the `enabled` option to `true`.
+The reporter will only output logging commands when running in a Azure DevOps pipeline.
+If you would like to force this locally for debugging purposes, you can set the `enabled` option to `true`.

 Example: